As the

 the Republic of Korea and Taiwan Province of China,

-which have already achieved a considerable degree of
+which have already achieved a considerable degree

-industrial maturity through a rapid accumulation of
+of industrial maturity through a rapid accumulation

-capital, and growth in industrial employment, productivity,
+of capital, and growth in industrial employment, productivity,

 output, as well as in manufactured exports.
 In both

-economies, the share of industrial output is well above
+economies, the share of industrial output is well

-the levels of advanced industrial countries, but the
+above the levels of advanced industrial countries,

-the previous decades.
+to the previous decades.

-2. The second group consists of countries that are progressing
+2. The second group consists of countries that are

-rapidly in industrialisation.
-They are increasing the
+progressing rapidly in industrialisation.
+They are

-and labour-intensive products to medium- and high-tech
+from resource-based and labour-intensive products

-products in both output and trade.
-These include the
+to medium- and high-tech products in both output and

-dynamic second-tier NIEs, notably Malaysia and Thailand.
+notably Malaysia and Thailand.
+China and to a lesser

-China and to a lesser extent, India could also be considered
+extent, India could also be considered in this group,

-industrialisation compared to the former.
+compared to the former.

 3. The third group comprises countries that have rapidly